 - Changes to the presentational aspects of a website can be made quickly and easily because only one file needs to be changed.

-- Newer browsers are becoming less and less tolerant of code which does not conform to web standards, so if your website does not employ what is known as “valid” XHTML and CSS code, with time your site will be less and less likely to render correctly in current browsers.
+- Newer browsers are becoming less and less tolerant of code which does not conform to web standards, so if your website does not employ what is known as “valid” code, with time your site will be less and less likely to render correctly in current browsers.